 Welcome to the Department of Media Studies and Production (MSP) at Temple University.
 We are part of the School of Media and Communication (SMC), located in Annenberg Hall on Temple’s main campus.
-The Department of Media Studies and Production offers you the opportunity to study media production and performance, media analysis, media business and entrepreneurship, and emergent media in the context of rapidly changing and converging industries.
 The Department offers undergraduate (B.A.) and graduate degree (M.A.) programs.
 MSP faculty contribute to and participate in the cross-departmental SMC doctoral program.

-As the news, information and entertainment media industries rapidly evolve, it is an exciting time to study the production of media messages and products and their many roles in our lives.
+As the news, information and entertainment media industries rapidly evolve and sometimes converge, it is an exciting time to study the production of media messages and products and their many roles in our lives.

 The dynamic mix of MSP courses prepares students for careers in rapidly changing communications fields such as television and radio, the recording industry, emergent media (online, mobile, games), organizational management, telecommunications, media analysis, research and consulting, and much more.